The New York Times, May 2, 1897, p.24:

 The first half of the 20th century saw the UK's strength seriously depleted in two World Wars and the Irish republic withdraw from the union.
 The second half witnessed the dismantling of the Empire and the UK rebuilding itself into a modern and prosperous European nation.

-As one of five permanent members of the UN Security Council, a founding member of NATO, and of the Commonwealth, the UK pursues a global approach to foreign policy; it currently is weighing the degree of its integration with continental Europe.
-A member of the EU, it chose to remain outside the Economic and Monetary Union for the time being.
+As one of five permanent members of the UN Security Council, a founding member of NATO, and of the Commonwealth, the UK pursues a global approach to foreign policy.

-Constitutional reform is also a significant issue in the UK.
-The Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly were established in 1999, but the latter was suspended until May 2007 due to wrangling over the peace process.
+The devolved Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly were established in 1998.

 CIA World Factbook: United Kingdom